 - Severe burning or redness of the eyes

-- Severe burning of the tongue, lips and mouth
+- Severe burning of the tongue, lips and mouth and oral irritation

 If you suspect your child has ingested elephant ear leaves, call your local poison control center or the national poison control hotline at 1-800-222-1222.
-Don’t force vomiting, but keep your child calm and wipe out her mouth with a cool, wet cloth.
+Don’t force vomiting, but keep your child calm and wipe out his or her mouth with a cool, wet cloth.
 Flush the eyes with water if they’re stinging.
 If your child’s lips or mouth begin to swell, call 9-1-1 or head to the nearest emergency room.
 If your pet eats elephant ears, contact your vet right away.

 Growing Elephant Ears